kingsdigitallab/alice-thornton/frontend/posts/blog/2023-03-08-whm-alice-thornton-pain-peril.md

 *petitioning* God (and occasionally people).
-The prayers and meditations in which this petitionary language are often found were frequently omitted from the Jackson edition, and his omissions also downplayed the importance of the attack on her reputation in motivating her to write the books.[^6] I knew already that her writing was an 'act of self-vindication'.[^7] But reading [her original manuscripts](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-06-23-two-missing-thornton-manuscripts/) has newly emphasised for me both the perils created by enemies actively plotting the downfall of Alice and her family *and* the importance of the [friends](https://twitter.com/search?q=(%23WomensHistoryMonth)%20(from%3Athornton_books)%20until%3A2022-03-31%20since%3A2022-03-01&src=typed_query) and
+The prayers and meditations in which this petitionary language are often found were frequently omitted from the Jackson edition, and his omissions also downplayed the importance of the slanderous attack on her reputation in motivating her to write the books.[^6] I knew already that her writing was an 'act of self-vindication'.[^7] But reading [her original manuscripts](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-06-23-two-missing-thornton-manuscripts/) has newly emphasised for me both the perils created by enemies actively plotting the downfall of Alice and her family *and* the importance of the [friends](https://twitter.com/search?q=(%23WomensHistoryMonth)%20(from%3Athornton_books)%20until%3A2022-03-31%20since%3A2022-03-01&src=typed_query) and